 I showed him how to draw a nose and mouth.
 He was able to do this on his own and add horns and legs.
 Love those legs!
 This would be an easy toddler craft as long as you help apply the glue.
 We found that tacky glue worked better than school glue for this project.

 This craft was perfect for my Two.
 I printed this gumball machine and gave him a set of round office stickers.
 He was able to pull off the stickers himself and fill the machine with gumballs.
 Your toddler may need you to hand him the stickers.
 Get the gumball machine printable for free at Pre-K pages.

 Garbage Truck Craft

 I fell in love with this craft the minute I saw it on Pinterest.
-I printed this garbage truck clip art (get it here: Garbage truck pattern), and my Four stuck garbage all around it.
+I printed some garbage truck clip art, and my Four stuck garbage all around it.
 This was perfect for him, as he is our resident packrat and knows just where to find scraps and little bits of garbage.
 This would be an excellent toddler craft, too — especially because we didn’t need glue.
 Want to know how we made the garbage stick?
 Go read about this brilliant garbage truck craft at Craftulate.